patricksouth/patricksouth.github.io/NIF/inviation_confirmation_after_verification.md

-Now that you have accepted your invitation and your registration is complete, you may begin to access allocated the following NIF services when you have been allocated to projects.
+Now that you have accepted your invitation and your registration is complete, you may begin to access the following NIF services when you have been allocated to projects.

 XNAT: [https://xnat-aaf.ais.sydney.edu.au/](https://xnat-aaf.ais.sydney.edu.au/)